|

 earthing, to ensure your set will be completely safe

-- for your (and our) peace of mind.
+- for your (and my) peace of mind.
 The other consideration

 is reliability.
-For example our 'gold' sets are
+For example my 'gold' sets are

 guaranteed for life.
 This is far longer than even when